Vanuatu vatu: Coins

-Vanuatu's first post-colonial coin was a 50 vatu coin introduced in 1981 and commemorated independence.
-It was struck in cupro-nickel like previous issues and was released into circulation, though originally its release was targeted more towards collectors.
-Shortly thereafter, in 1983, 1-, 2-, and 5, vatu coins were released in aluminium bronze and 10-, 20-, and 50-vatu coins were introduced in cupro-nickel, replacing the coinage of the New Hebrides Franc as the new circulation currency.
+Vanuatu's first post-colonial coin was a 50 vatu coin introduced in 1981 and commemorated 1 year of independence.
+It was struck in pure nickel like previous issues and was released into circulation, though originally its release was targeted more towards collectors.
+Shortly thereafter, in 1983, 1, 2, and 5 vatu coins were released in aluminium bronze and 10, 20, and 50-vatu coins were introduced in cupro-nickel, replacing the coinage of the New Hebrides Franc as the new circulation currency.
 This also replaced the Australian currency that was circulating in the British controlled islands.
-All Vanuatu coins depict the Vanuatu coat of arms, consisting of a native warrior in front of a whorled pig's tusk, a traditional item of value.
+All Vanuatuan coins depict the Vanuatuan coat of arms, consisting of a native warrior in front of a whorled pig's tusk, a traditional item of value.
 The reverses depict other traditional items of value.

-Due to Vanuatu's French colonial history, the current vatu coins have the same size and coloration of the coins of New Hebrides which are based in part on French units, particularly the 1-, 2-, and 5 vatu in their similarity in size and composition to the 5, 10, and 20 centimes of the old French Franc.
-The 10-, 20-, and 50 vatu bear some similarities to Australian coins but are actually slightly larger with closer approximate size to coins of similar valuation to those in New Caledonia, and French Polynesia.
+Due to Vanuatu's French colonial history, the current vatu coins have the same size and coloration of the coins of New Hebrides which are based in part on French units, particularly the 1, 2, and 5 vatu in their similarity in size and composition to the 5, 10, and 20 centimes of the old French Franc.
+The 10, 20, and 50 vatu bear some similarities to Australian coins but are actually slightly larger with closer approximate size to coins of similar valuation to those in New Caledonia, and French Polynesia.
 In 1988, a nickel-brass 100 vatu coin was introduced, this coin replaced the 100 vatu note.
 The coin is of the same size and general thickness of the British 1 pound coin.

-In 2011 the Reserve Bank of Vanuatu ceased to issue 1 and 2 vatu coins, which had become infrequently used due to inflation.
+In 2011, the Reserve Bank of Vanuatu ceased to issue 1 and 2 vatu coins, which had become infrequently used due to inflation.
 The coins are still legal tender.
 Cash transactions in Vanuatu stores are now rounded to the nearest 5 vatu.

 As part of a coinage reform, new coins were minted in 2015 by the Royal Australian Mint.
 The older coins remained in circulation and legal tender.

-These coins are denominated 5-, 10-, 20-, 50-, and 100 vatu.
+These coins are denominated 5, 10, 20, 50, and 100 vatu.